Exact DG-categories and fully faithful triangulated inclusion functors: Introduction

 showing that the composition of morphisms $\Tot(Y_n\to\dotsb\to Y_0)\rarrow P\rarrow X$ vanishes in the homotopy category, since it factorizes through a zero object.
-Indeed, the pentagons are commutative in $\sH^0(\bE)$ by Lemma~\ref{triangle-with-a-totalization-in-vertex-lemma}, while the triangles and the quadrangles are obviously commutative in $\sZ^0(\bE)$ already.
+Indeed, the pentagons on the diagram are commutative in $\sH^0(\bE)$ by Lemma~\ref{triangle-with-a-totalization-in-vertex-lemma}, while the triangles and the quadrangles are obviously commutative in $\sZ^0(\bE)$ already.